Russell-Nelson/Onitama/README.md

 up a game.

 ## Dependencies and Sources
-This game needs pygame to run, which can be found [here] (https://www.pygame.org/wiki/GettingStarted).
+This game needs pygame to run, which can be found [here](https://www.pygame.org/wiki/GettingStarted).

-Origami animal icons made by [iconfield] (https://www.flaticon.com/packs/origami-112).
+Origami animal icons made by [iconfield](https://www.flaticon.com/packs/origami-112).

-Inspiration for the textures is from Bill Mudron's [work] (https://www.flickr.com/photos/mudron/8306408148/).
+Inspiration for the textures is from Bill Mudron's [work](https://www.flickr.com/photos/mudron/8306408148/).